 In May 2010, the NWMO published and initiated a nine-step site selection process to find an informed and willing community to host a deep geological repository for Canada's used nuclear fuel (NWMO, 2010).
-The site selection process is designed to address a broad range of technical, social, economic and cultural factors as identified through dialogue with Canadians including Aboriginal peoples, and draws from experiences and lessons learned from past work and processes developed in Canada to site facilities for the management of other hazardous material.
+The site selection process is designed to address a broad range of technical and social, economic and cultural factors as identified through dialogue with Canadians and Aboriginal peoples, and draws from experiences and lessons learned from past work and processes developed in Canada to site facilities for the management of other hazardous material.
 It also draws from similar projects in other countries pursuing the development of deep geological repositories for used nuclear fuel.
 The suitability of potential candidate sites will ultimately be assessed against a number of site evaluation factors, both technical and social in nature.

 The site evaluation process includes three main phases over a period of several years, with each step designed to evaluate the site in progressively greater detail upon request of the community.
-The three site evaluation phases include: Initial Screenings to evaluate the potential suitability of the community against a list of initial screening criteria, using readily available information (Step 2); Feasibility Studies to determine if candidate sites within the proposed areas are potentially suitable for developing a safe deep geological repository for used nuclear fuel (Step 3); and Detailed Site Evaluations, at one or more selected sites, to confirm suitability based on detailed site evaluation criteria (Step 4).
+These phase are: Initial Screenings (Step 2) to evaluate the potential suitability of the community against a list of initial screening criteria; Feasibility Studies (Step 3) to determine if candidate sites within the proposed areas may be potentially suitable for developing a safe used nuclear fuel repository; and Detailed Site Evaluations (Step 4), at one or more selected sites, to confirm suitability based on detailed site evaluation criteria.
 It is up to the communities to decide whether they wish to continue to participate in each step of the process.